ShRing: Networking with Shared Receive Rings

 To appear in OSDI '23: USENIX Symposium on Operating Systems Design and Implementation, 2023

-Multicore systems employ parallelism to accommodate high incoming Ethernet traffic, allocating one receive (Rx) ring with 1Ki entries per core, by default.
-This ring’s size is sufficient to absorb packet bursts of single-core workloads.
-But the aggregate memory size of all Rx buffers (pointed to by all Rx rings) can exceed the LLC size.
-We observe that such an aggregate size might incur non-negligible overheads when scaling to hundreds of incoming Gbps, as memory accesses to Rx buffers (by either NIC or CPU) are increasingly served by main memory.
-Rx buffer accesses likewise compete for cache capacity with concurrent accesses unrelated to networking.
+[paper] [definitive] [slides]Multicore systems parallelize to accommodate incoming Ethernet traffic, allocating one receive (Rx) ring with ≥1Ki entries per core by default.
+This ring size is sufficient to absorb packet bursts of single-core workloads.
+But the combined size of all Rx buffers (pointed to by all Rx rings) can exceed the size of the last-level cache.
+We observe that, in this case, NIC and CPU memory accesses are increasingly served by main memory, which might incur nonnegligible overheads when scaling to hundreds of incoming gigabits per second.